Get

 Factors That Influence How Your Pitbull Responds to the Cold

 Dogs of different breeds respond to the cold differently, and so does one Pitbull to another.
-A Pitbull has a short coat, which doesn’t protect the breed from the cold very well.
+A Pitbull has a short coat, which doesn’t protect them from the cold very well.
 Although no Pitbull should be left unsupervised in freezing temperatures, we’ve listed a few factors that may cause one Pitbull to be more sensitive to the cold than another.

 Portrait of a beautiful grey female pitbull dog having fun and running across the snow in winter outdoors